 The incline bench is harder, but it doesn’t mean it’s not worth doing.
 Sometimes, more challenging workouts are better because they provide more benefits, like building more muscles and burning more fat.

-To some people, an incline bench is even better than a flat or decline, especially if they have shoulder issues.
+To some people, it is even better than a flat or decline, especially if they have shoulder issues.
 Many lifters find an incline bench easier on their shoulders and incorporate the dumbbell bench press if they want greater shoulder joint mobility.

 In addition, the incline bench press has benefits of its own.
 But if you want total upper body development, include another bench press variation in your routine.
 You just have to be careful in the structure of your workout, such as the order in which you perform the exercise.